• Skip to primary navigation

 Notes

-My favorite way to temper chocolate is by using a double- boiler.
-If you don't have a double-boiler, you can easily make one with a saucepan and a heat-safe glass bowl on top.
+Tempering chocolate for dipping: My favorite way to temper chocolate is using a double-boiler.
+If you don't have a double boiler, you can easily make one with a saucepan and a heat-safe glass bowl on top.
 Bring a small saucepan filled with water to a simmer, and then place the bowl on top.
-Be sure that the bottom of the bowl is not touching the water.
+Be sure that the bottom of the bowl does not touch the water.
 Then add the chocolate of choice to the bowl and gently stir it until it's completely melted.
-Remove the bowl from the heat and allow it to cool before dipping the berries into the chocolate.
+Remove the bowl from the heat and let it cool before dipping the berries into the chocolate.

 Nutrition